-The Company's financial instruments consist primarily of cash and cash equivalents, accounts payable, accrued liabilities, and shareholder's loans.
-The carrying amounts reported on the balance sheet approximate fair value because these financial instruments are either short term in nature or have a market rate of interest.
+The Company's financial instruments consist primarily of cash and accounts payable.
+The carrying amounts reported on the balance sheet approximate fair value because these financial instruments are short term in nature.

 Recent Accounting Pronouncements

 In June 2009, the FASB issued ASC Topic 105, "Generally Accepted Accounting Principles."
 The FASB Accounting Standards Codification (the "Codification") became the source of authoritative U.S. GAAP recognized by the FASB to be applied by nongovernmental entities.
 All of the Codification's content carries the same level of authority, and the U.S. GAAP hierarchy will be modified to include only two levels: authoritative and non-authoritative.
 ASC Topic 105 was effective for the Company as of July 1, 2009 and did not have a material effect on the financial statements.